Kent City Completes Season Sweep of Morley Standwood to Win District Final

 In the district semi-final, Kent City managed to get solid looks, but continually failed to turn those chances into points.
 Friday night looked very similar.
 The Eagles were able to work the ball through their offense and get open shots, but continued their cold streak and allowed the Mohawks to stick around until the final seconds ticked away.

-The Mohawks end the season 19-4 with 3 losses coming by Kent City.
+The Mohawks end the season 19-4 with 3 losses coming against Kent City.
 They graduate a host of seniors, but will also return a number of impact players for the 2020-2021 season.
 The conference battle between the two schools should be back in full force next season and basketball fans are sure to be in for a treat when they meet again.

 The #3 ranked Kent City Eagles advance to the round of 32 to face #1 ranked and defending state champion, Pewamo-Westphalia.
 The matchup marks the third consecutive year the two squads will face off in a post season contest with each year coming a round earlier than the last (2018 – round of 8, 2019 – round of 16, 2020 – round of 32).
 The teams will meet this Tuesday at Morley Stanwood High School.